binary-star-near/USDT-Gold/README.md

 ```

 ### On `mainnet`:

+####Note on address ownership/deploy:####
+`--accountId=` : This will be the address the contract is deployed to and the community will use to interact with the token.
+It should have ~ 25 Near to deploy the contract (1 Near / 100kb , deployed contract ~ 2MB)

+`owner_id`  : This should be the Multi Safe multisig address for admin management

 ```bash
 $ near deploy --wasmFile target/wasm32-unknown-unknown/release/tether_token.wasm --initFunction new_default_meta --initArgs '{"owner_id": "tether-admin-id.multisafe.near", "total_supply":  "0"}' --accountId=usdt.tether-token.near --networkId=mainnet --nodeUrl=https://rpc.mainnet.near.org